diedoesmc/Lucia-Motery/README.md

 # Lucia-Motery
-Discord bot that I made in my spare time/
+Discord bot that I made in my spare time.